 What do I use?

-According to Skincarisma, it does contain some ingredients like alcohol or sulfactants that in a perfect world would be gone.
+According to Skincarisma, it does contain some ingredients like alcohol or surfactants that in a perfect world would be gone.
 But overall it gets really great remarks and has done wonders for my skin.
-Sadly, it is pricey though.
-Fortunately, a little goes a long way!
+Also, a little goes a long way.

 Loose and Pressed Mineral Powders